 The Players Championship (often call The Players, or even TPC by locals) is an annual golf tournament on the PGA Tour.

 Originally known as the Tournament Players Championship, the tournament began in 1974.
-The Players Championship offers the highest prize fund of any tournament in golf ($9.5 million since 2008).
+The Players Championship offers the highest prize fund of any tournament in golf ($10 million).

 The field usually includes the top 50 golfers in the world rankings, but unlike the three majors which are staged in the United States, it does not count as an official event on the European Tour.